APCGitHub/rets-rabbit-v2-ee3/README.md

 **Method 1**

 In this example there is a special term in the `results_path` tag argument called `:search_id:`.
-If this module finds this term it will replace it with the id of the newly created search.
+If the module finds this term it will replace it with the id of the newly created search.

 ```
 {exp:rets_rabbit_v2:search_form